 What is Business Resilience Planning?

 Doing business is an inherently risky proposition.
-A variety of internal and external factors can expose your organisation to a slew of potential risks that can literally make or break your business.
+A variety of internal and external factors can expose your organization to a slew of potential risks that can literally make or break your business.

 However, today’s global economy, with its intricate and lengthy supply chains and data-driven methodologies that themselves have multiple dependencies subject to risk, requires consideration of additional factors.
 The speed of doing business, the fiercely competitive marketplace, and a global economy awash in Big Data means an ounce of risk prevention is worth not just a pound, but perhaps a ton, of disaster recovery.

-Business resilience planning seeks to shift the paradigm to prioritise prevention and proactivity over traditional models of recovery and loss mitigation.
-It goes hand in glove with business continuity management (also called business continuity planning), which formalises a company’s prevention, response, and recovery strategies for dealing with business disruptions in both the supply and value chains.
+Business resilience planning seeks to shift the paradigm to prioritize prevention and proactivity over traditional models of recovery and loss mitigation.
+It goes hand in glove with business continuity management (also called business continuity planning), which formalizes a company’s prevention, response, and recovery strategies for dealing with business disruptions in both the supply and value chains.

 To the traditional concerns of cost efficacy, overall efficiency, and immediate access of resources, business resilience planning adds transparency and agility to the list of priorities.
 Ultimately, the goal of an effective business continuity plan is to provide a flexible framework that combines strategic proactivity with disaster recovery planning to ensure intelligent responses to business disruptions.

-“Business resilience planning seeks to shift the paradigm to prioritise prevention and proactivity over traditional models of recovery and loss mitigation.
-It goes hand in glove with business continuity planning, which formalises a company’s prevention, response, and recovery strategies for dealing with business disruptions in both the supply and value chains.”
+“Business resilience planning seeks to shift the paradigm to prioritize prevention and proactivity over traditional models of recovery and loss mitigation.
+It goes hand in glove with business continuity planning, which formalizes a company’s prevention, response, and recovery strategies for dealing with business disruptions in both the supply and value chains.”